Human rights in Mongolia: Institutionalized corruption

 Corruption is a major problem throughout the Mongolian government and law enforcement, and there is insufficient oversight by either official agencies or the independent media.
 Also, the immunity of parliament members from prosecution encourages corruption and shields offenders from punishment.

-Public debate of issues is inhibited by the fact that much government decision making takes place behind closed doors.
+Public debate on issues is inhibited by the fact that much government decision-making takes place behind closed doors.
 There is no provision for the disclosure of government information to the public, and the State Secrets Law is strong and comprehensive.

+In Transparency International's 2024 Corruption Perceptions Index, which scored 180 countries on a scale from 0 ("highly corrupt") to 100 ("very clean"), Mongolia scored 33.
+When ranked by score, Mongolia ranked 114th among the 180 countries in the Index, where the country ranked first is perceived to have the most honest public sector.
+For comparison with regional scores, the best score among the countries of the Asia Pacific region was 84, the average score was 44 and the worst score was 16.
+For comparison with worldwide scores, the best score was 90 (ranked 1), the average score was 43, and the worst score was 8 (ranked 180).

 "I sincerely believe that the true enemy of democracy and freedom is corruption ...
-The worst theft is corruption which damages people's common rights and liberties ...I am convinced that fighting corruption must be one of the most important duties of the Mongolian State today," President Elbegdorj noted in 2012.
+The worst theft is corruption which damages people's common rights and liberties ...
+I am convinced that fighting corruption must be one of the most important duties of the Mongolian State today," President Elbegdorj noted in 2012.
 In September 2009 Elbegdorj replaced the Community Council of Independent Authority Against Corruption (IAAC) formed by former President Nambaryn Enkhbayar which included sports and music stars and supreme clergy while expressing his dissatisfaction with its investigation of petty corruption instead of political level corruption.
 He then reorganized the council with professional lawyers.

 Government corruption and the abuse of power by police have a deleterious effect on the right to engage freely in public debate.
 There have been several instances of police violence or arbitrary conduct in recent years involving opposition politicians, journalists, or protesters, among them: